ZihaoJiao918/neural-network-MLP-to-solve-XOR-problem/README.md

 # neural-network-MLP-to-solve-XOR-problem
-a MLP that has  "learnable" components to solve XOR, with jax implementation
+a MLP that has  "learnable" components to solve XOR